Miners gathered on the train tracks in Virden, Illinois, the day before the Battle of Virden. October 11, 1898.

 Photo of a large bronze mural on the northeast side of the Virden, Illinois Town Square, created by sculptor David Seagraves.

-The nationwide coal strike in 1897 resulted in some concessions across the country from the coal companies.
-Owners of mines south of Springfield, Illinois refused to honor the agreement and planned to bring in Black miners to run a non- union operation.
-Union locals in many areas represented Black and white miners, but Black miners were characterized in the press uniformly as strike breakers.
-The owners filled a train with non-union miners, who did not know they were bound for a strike breaking adventure, and armed guards and headed toward the mine at Virden.
-Bradley and the miners were determined to prevent the strike breakers from working at the Virden mines.
+The nationwide coal strike in 1897 resulted in some concessions from the coal companies across the country.
+Owners of mines south of Springfield, Illinois refused to honor the agreement and planned to bring in Black miners to run a non-union operation.
+Union locals in many areas represented Black and white miners, but Black miners were characterized in the press uniformly as strikebreakers.
+The owners filled a train with non-union miners, who did not know they were bound for a strike-breaking adventure, and armed guards and headed toward the mine at Virden.
+Bradley and the miners were determined to prevent the strikebreakers from working at the Virden mines.

 For historical books and information about the Battle of Virden, please visit Books on the Square in Virden, IL.